enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/devops/docker/docker-multi-stage-builds.md

 break down the scripts

 - 1. builds the first image
-- 2. Creates a container form it to copy the artifact out
+- 2. Creates a container from it to copy the artifact out
 - 3. Builds the second image

 The Problems are